Delements element type in data = N

 facet 3 element identifiers in the data can be both element numbers and element labels in Labels=.
 Element numbers are matched first.
 If the element identifier does not match any element number for the specified facet, the identifier is matched with the element labels.

-Delements = L or B - Matching element identifiers in the data with Labels= element labels
+Delements = L or N or NL or LN - Matching element identifiers in the data with Labels= element labels

 Delements=